PROBATE LAYWERS OFFERING HELP CHALLENGING WILLS IN WA

 Disputes with Executor/Administrator and Passing of Accounts

-If you are a beneficiary of an estate and are not happy with how the estate has been administered, we can provide advice to you on the options available to you to seek the removal of the executor and/or administrator.
+If you are a beneficiary of an estate and are not happy with how the estate has been administered, our Wills and probate lawyers can provide advice to you on the options available to you to seek the removal of the executor and/or administrator.
 Alternatively, if you just wish to seek the executor and/or administrator to account to you, then we can negotiate with the executor and/or administrator and if that fails, after full and proper conferral as required by the Rules of the Supreme Court, make an application to the Court for a passing of accounts, where the executor/administrator has to account to the Court of the monies received and spent by the Estate.